 The questionnaire on the next page was drafted to gauge what the community in Wellton sees as issues and opportunities as well as what they aspire Wellton to be in the future.
-This questionnaire was posted on the Town's website and distributed via Town Eblasts, utility bills, and at Town Hall as well as to Town leadership, community members, and other stakeholders.
-There were thirty-nine (39) responses in total to the questionnaire.
+This questionnaire was posted on the Town of Wellton's website and distributed via Town of Wellton's Eblasts, utility bills, and at Town Hall as well as to Town of Wellton leadership, community members, and other stakeholders.
+There were 39 responses in total to the questionnaire.